Enjamul-Hoque/Power-BI_Omato-Food-Delivery-Dashboard-/README.md

 ## Business Problem

-A retail company wanted to analyze sales performance, profitability, regional contribution, product performance, and store-type contribution to identify growth opportunities and improve profitability.
+The company wanted to track food orders, customer behavior, delivery status, and payment methods in one dashboard.
+By analyzing this data, the business can identify popular food items, monitor transaction trends, improve delivery performance, and make better business decisions
 ## Tools Used

 * Power BI